Numerical Investigations of Stable Dynamics in the Presence of Ghosts: Conclusion

 The oscillon-like initial data and the lifted $\phi^6$ potential further illustrate this competition.
 The modified potential reshapes the energy landscape and introduces a metastable region capable of temporarily trapping energy in localized configurations.
 Near the oscillon-supporting amplitude threshold, we observe a modest extension of lifetime, reflecting the partial suppression of energy transfer by nonlinear self-localization.
 However, because the Hamiltonian remains unbounded from below when the ghost sector is present, this stabilization cannot persist indefinitely.
 Beyond the oscillon-supporting regime, nonlinear mixing dominates and instability accelerates sharply.
 The resulting non-monotonic dependence of lifetime on amplitude can thus be understood as a manifestation of the competition between nonlinear self-trapping and ghost-driven energy exchange.

 Taken together, these findings suggest that ghost-induced instability in classical field theory is mediated by nonlinear spectral energy transfer rather than instantaneous runaway.
 The existence of a negative kinetic sector creates an indefinite energy landscape, but the timescale on which instability manifests depends strongly on the spectral distribution and amplitude of the configuration.
 In this sense, ghost systems admit long-lived metastable regimes within restricted regions of parameter space.
-While these results do not resolve the fundamental theoretical issues associated with unbounded Hamiltonians, they demonstrate that classical ghost–normal systems can exhibit controlled, finite-time evolution under well-defined conditions.
+While our results do not constitute a proof of global stability, they demonstrate that finite-time bounded evolution and spectrally controlled stability windows arise naturally in nonlinear ghost–normal systems.

 From an EFT perspective, this behavior is suggestive.
 If ghost-like excitations arise at or near a cutoff scale, and if physical configurations remain spectrally localized away from the most unstable regimes, the classical dynamics may remain well-behaved over relevant timescales.
 Our results therefore support the view that dynamical stability in ghost-containing models is a quantitative question rather than a purely binary one.